A1093351/A1093351.github.io/README.md

 ## System Overview

-**SeeFood** (See What You Eat 👀) is an interactive food nutrition visualization dashboard.
+**SeeFood** (See Your Food 👀) is an interactive food nutrition visualization dashboard.
 Users can explore both macro and micro nutrition data of various foods, drag items onto a personalized plate to simulate daily intake, and utilize a range of features such as multi-dimensional filtering, nutritional comparison, and TDEE calculation.

 ---